To promote international cooperation in mathematics.

 The book "Mathematicians of the World, Unite!" by G. Curbera is now electronically available on the IMU website.
 For more information click here

-IMU members are requested to vote on the application for change of group of adherence of Indonesia from Group I to Group II.
-See AO CL 13/2021.
+IMU members are requested to vote on the application for change of group of adherence of Republic of Korea from Group IV to Group V. See AO CL 22/2021.

 IMU members are requested to settle current invoices and any dues in arrears in due time.